Sea-queue/shadow-removal-via-ISD-map/README.md

-# Shadow removal via Illuminant Spectral Direction(ISD) estimation
+# Shadow Removal via Illuminant Spectral Direction(ISD) estimation

 We aim to recover the true scene appearance by eliminating cast shadows while preserving material color.
 This would improve the downstream computer vision tasks such as autonomous driving.